 These symptoms might not start until your platelet count is very low.
-If you notice any of them, call your doctor.
+Tell your doctor about them right away.

-You might get a blood test that measures the number of platelets.
-A normal count is 150,000 to 450,000 platelets per microliter of blood.
+You might have a blood test that measures how many platelets you have.
+Most people have 150,000 to 450,000 platelets per microliter of blood.
 You can have bleeding problems if your count drops below 50,000.

 Your doctor will most likely consult with a blood specialist (hematologist).
 You might get other tests, including:

-- Blood smear to look at your platelets under a microscope and see how healthy they are
+- A blood smear to look at your platelets under a microscope and see how healthy they are

-- Bone marrow test to see what cells are in the bone marrow, how full the bone marrow is with cells, and whether they are normall
+- A bone marrow test to see what cells are in the marrow, how full the marrow is with cells, and whether they are normal

-Sometimes your platelet count will go up when you avoid the cause of the problem.
-For instance, if taking a certain medicine is behind your thrombocytopenia, your doctor will have you stop that drug.
+Sometimes, your platelet count will go up when you avoid the cause of the problem.
+For instance, if a certain medicine is behind your thrombocytopenia, your doctor will probably have you stop taking that drug.

-- Steroid medicines to stop your body from destroying platelets if the cause is related to your immune system.
+- Steroid medicines to keep your body from destroying platelets if the problem is related to your immune system

 - Blood or platelets from a healthy person, called a transfusion